-1. Calm: Best meditation app for sleep and inner peace
+1. Calm: Best meditation app for sleep

 There’s a reason why you’re instructed to take a deep breath when opening this app, as stepping back from the pressures of everyday life into a more peaceful mindset needs a little moment.
 When you open the Calm meditation app, you’ll be greeted by inspirational mountain views and hear the relaxing sound of rainfall, both of which can be customized.
 Little wonder that Calm has been downloaded over 50 million times.

 With an extensive menu to explore, Calm has something for everyone, whether you’re new to meditation or have been practicing for years.